-4.1.1.
-Economic development
+4.1.1 Economic development

-Following the collapse of state socialism, former Eastern Bloc countries underwent a process of privatization and economic re-adjustment to world capitalism, that ranged from a shock therapy in Estonia, on one extreme point, to a very smooth and gradual transition in Slovenia, on another.
-In this continuum, Hungary stood closer to the "shock therapy" endpoint, contrary to other Visegrad countries9 that were privatizing their economy more gradually.
-In many ways, this was not a choice but a must: due to high indebtedness, it was more crucial to get additional sources to the central budget than in other countries in the region.
-On the short run, it had a stabilizing effect on the Hungarian transition, however, on the long run the capacities for independent economic development policies for the subsequent Hungarian governments have largely diminished: 1.5 million workplaces were lost and were never recovered.
+Following the collapse of state socialism, former Eastern Bloc countries underwent a process of privatisation and economic readjustment to world capitalism which ranged from shock therapy in Estonia at one extreme, to a very smooth and gradual transition in Slovenia at the other.
+In this continuum, Hungary stood closer to the "shock therapy" endpoint, contrary to other Visegrad countries that were privatising their economies more gradually.
+In many ways, this was not a choice but a must: due to high indebtedness it was more important to get additional resources to the central budget than in other countries in the region.
+In the short run it had a stabilising effect on the Hungarian transition, however, in the long run the capacity for independent economic development for subsequent Hungarian governments largely diminished: 1.5 million workplaces were lost and were never recovered.

-Large-scale privatization, together with the 1995 austerity package and the inflow of foreign direct investment brought a relatively prosperous decade (1995-2008) in macroeconomic terms.
-Until 2008, economic growth rate stood steadily between 4 and 5 per cent.
-GDP per capita in 2001 was 7,444 dollars (1990 International Geary-Khamis dollar) and in 2008, 9,500 dollars.
-From late 2008 to early 2010 the global crisis hit Hungary heavily and caused recession, which was followed by a period of stagnation, with annual economic growth rate staying below 1% from 2010 onwards.
+Large-scale privatisation, together with the 1995 austerity package and the inflow of foreign direct investment brought a relatively prosperous decade (1995-2008) in macro-economic terms.
+Up until 2008 the economic growth rate stood steadily between 4-5 per cent.
+GDP per capita in 2001 was 7,444 dollars (1990 International Geary-Khamis dollar) and 9,500 dollars in 2008.
+From late 2008 to early 2010 the global crisis hit Hungary heavily and caused recession, which was followed by a period of stagnation, with the annual economic rate of growth staying below one per cent from 2010 onwards.

-Foreign direct investment (FDI) stock per capita in Hungary has been the highest in post-socialist Central and Eastern Europe in these years, the majority thereof being invested in the services sector and the competitive branches of the industry, such as the production of machinery.
-Following a sharp rise in the previous years, FDI stock peaked in 2008, followed by a massive withdrawal of capitals, standing around a stock of 60 billion euros at the end of the period of analysis.
-Approximately 79 per cent of the foreign direct investment arriving to Hungary originates from EU-15 countries, Germany being by far the largest investor country (25%), followed by the Netherlands (14%) and Austria (13%).
-The United States is the largest investor from outside EU (5%), although many investments are made through EU countries using US capital (HMFA 2009).
+Foreign direct investment (FDI) stock per capita in Hungary had been the highest in post-socialist Central and Eastern Europe for several years, and the majority was invested in the service sector and the competitive branches of the industry, such as in the production of machinery.
+Following a sharp rise in the previous years, FDI stock peaked in 2008, followed by a massive withdrawal, leaving it standing at around 60 billion euros of stock at the end of the period of analysis.
+Approximately 79 per cent of the foreign direct investment arriving in Hungary originates from EU15 countries, Germany being by far the largest investor (25 per cent), followed by the Netherlands (14 per cent) and Austria (13 per cent).
+The United States is the largest investor from outside the EU (five per cent), though many investments are made through EU countries using US capital (HMFA 2009).

-Structural problems of Hungarian economy became visible already before the 2008 crisis.
-The rate of indebtedness grew in a constant way from a historical low (52.7% of the GDP) in 2001, to 81.4 per cent in 2011.
-The prosperity enjoyed during a decade became unsustainable as the wage gap between Hungarian and EU-15 employees started to become narrower.
-Given the nature of the privatization process and pro-FDI taxation policies, foreign ownership and high concentration has become a feature of the Hungarian economic scenery, where 10 companies produce more than one third of the country's GDP, 8 of which are of foreign majority ownership (Haász 2012).
-The production is also concentrated geographically: Budapest and Northwest Hungary have been developing dynamically, while other regions, especially Northeast Hungary's former heavy industry areas have been undergoing a severe decline.
-Small and medium enterprises are facing multiple problems such as lack of capital and excessive bureaucratic burden, a fact that also fosters informality in employment and a large zone of "grey" (semi-formal) transactions.
+Structural problems in the Hungarian economy were already visible before the 2008 crisis.
+The rate of indebtedness grew constantly from a historical low (52.7 per cent of the GDP) in 2001, to 81.4 per cent in 2011.
+The prosperity enjoyed for a decade became unsustainable as the wage gap between Hungarian and EU15 employees started to become narrower.
+Given the nature of privatisation and pro-FDI taxation policies, foreign ownership and high concentration of ownership has become a feature of the Hungarian economic scenery, with ten companies producing more than one-third of the country's GDP, eight of which are of foreign majority ownership (Haász 2012).
+Production is also concentrated geographically: Budapest and north-west Hungary have been developing dynamically, while other regions, especially north-east Hungary's former heavily industrialised areas have experienced severe declines.
+Small and medium-sized enterprises face multiple challenges, such as lack of capital and an excessive bureaucratic burden, a fact that also fosters informality in employment and a large zone of "grey" (semi-formal) transactions.